 The holder of ordinary shares is entitled to receive dividends as and when declared by the Company.
 All ordinary shares have no par value and carry one vote per share without restrictions.

-The holder of the preference shares has equal voting rights as ordinary shareholders.
+The holder of the preference shares has equal voting rights as ordinary share's holder.